 Recognition for those who have died in the line of duty

-StorySixteen members of the King County Sheriff’s Office have been killed in the line of duty since the department was established with the creation of the County in 1852.
-There is no memorial within the County honoring those deputies who died protecting their fellow citizens.
-A memorial for those fallen officers is a step closer to reality after the September 10 meeting of the Metropolitan King County Council’s Council’s Law, Justice, Health and Human Services Committee.
+StoryFifteen members of the King County Sheriff’s Office have been killed in the line of duty since the department was established with the creation of the County in 1852.
+There is no memorial within the County honoring those men who died protecting their fellow citizens.
+Metropolitan King County Councilmember Reagan Dunn today proposed legislation to recognize these individuals through the creation of a memorial for fallen deputies within the King County Courthouse.

 “The deputies in the King County Sheriff’s Office are some of the finest men and women I have ever known,” said King County Sheriff John Urquhart.
-“The memorial being proposed is a fitting tribute to those who have made the ultimate sacrifice in the line of duty.”
+“The memorial proposed by Councilmember Dunn is a fitting tribute to those who have made the ultimate sacrifice in the line of duty.”

-The Sheriff's Office is King County’s first and longest serving law enforcement agency.
+The sheriff's office is King County’s first and longest serving law enforcement agency.
 The first sheriff deputy killed in the line of duty was in 1853, the most recent was in 2006.
-All sixteen deputies are recognized both in Washington, D.C. as part of the National Law Enforcement Officers Memorial and in Olympia, where they are listed on the Washington State Law Enforcement Memorial.
+All fifteen deputies are recognized both in Washington, D.C. as part of the National Law Enforcement Officers Memorial and in Olympia, where they are listed on the Washington State Law Enforcement Memorial.
 But there is no memorial in the county where the deputies lost their lives.

-Last April, with strong support from the cities of Covington, Maple Valley and Newcastle, the Council adopted legislation calling on the Executive and the King County Sheriff to develop a proposal for the creation of a memorial recognizing fallen King County Sheriff deputies within the Courthouse.
-The ordinance included where the memorial will be located, a method to solicit designs for the display, and the proposed schedule, budget and potential funding sources for its construction.
+Dunn’s proposed ordinance calls on the Executive and the King County Sheriff to develop a proposal for the creation of a memorial recognizing fallen King County Sheriff deputies within the Courthouse.
+The proposal should include where the memorial will be located, a method to solicit designs for the display, and the proposed schedule, budget and potential funding sources for its construction.

 The proposed ordinance calls for the Executive and Sheriff to submit their proposal to the County Council by June 1.